Nouf-Alabbasi/fall-2022_connection-lab/project_1/README.md

 ## steps
 ### idea research
+#### stage 1
 I looked at many websites that used data to create an engaging experience.
 This is [one that I found interesting](http://rossgoodwin.com/clock/).
 I also found a [script of code that generated a json file with random values](https://www.google.com/url?q=https://json-generator.com/%23&sa=D&source=docs&ust=1663593434633689&usg=AOvVaw2qFZ_5_fmgeoMX7uwXj4jc).
 I thought I could use this to generate a list of charecter features and display them using p5js on the website.
 Later I decided to allow the users to generate characters with select features and then be able to view all the previous charecters.
+#### target audience
+people who live on campus and know about the campus cats
+#### what would the website provide?
+a place where people can create their own campus cat that would be added to the list of cats that inhibit this website.

 ### get data in google sheets
 #### summary of steps